rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 access control and the likes are left out of this tutorial since there are a variety of ways and packages that can be used to implement these features.

+The source files for the fully developed app illustrated in this walk-through is located at https://github.com/rotexsoft/movie-catalog-web-app .
+You can download the files or clone the repository to follow along if you wish.

 First, we create the new app by running the command below:

 ```